Andrena agilissima: Taxonomy and phylogeny

 A. agilissima is a member of the order Hymenoptera, which includes wasps, bees, and ants.
 It is in the family Andrenidae, and the subfamily Andreninae.
-The genus Andrena is one of the largest genus of bees and comprises the sand or solitary mining bees.
+The genus Andrena is one of the largest genera of bees and comprises the sand or solitary mining bees.
 It was first listed under the Apis genera, but in 1775, Fabricus described this genus along with 14 other species.
 Most Andrena bees are solitary and a few are communal.

 Description and identification

 Description

 A. agilissima is an oligolectic bee, meaning that they collect pollen from only a few flowering plants.
-The plants that A. agilissima collects from belong to the family the Brassicaceae, which is usually wild radish and wild mustard.
+The plants that A. agilissima collects from belong to the family Brassicaceae, which is usually wild radish and wild mustard.
 It has been shown that this species has a slight preference for the wild radish plant.
-The females nest on earth walls and collect pollen and nectar to feed the nest and is a pre-social springtime species.
+The females nest on earth walls and collect pollen and nectar to feed the nest and are a pre-social springtime species.
 They are not known to go far from the nest, but they have been seen to forage about 300 meters away from their nesting site.
 There is a heightened amount of activity on foraging the wild radish flowers from 11:00 am to 1:00 pm.

 Identification

 The adults grow up to 13–15 mm long, with females slightly larger than males.
-They have a shiny black body, with tufts of white velvety hairs on the facial fovea, on either side of the thorax, on the last abdominal tergites and on the femora of the third pair of legs.
+They have a shiny black body, with tufts of white velvety hairs on the facial fovea, on either side of the thorax, on the last abdominal tergites and the femora of the third pair of legs.
 The wings have bluish reflections.